 Is ALP regulated by the FCA?

-The operators of the ALP platform, Amberside Capital Ltd (fund manager), CH1 Investment Partners LLP (wealth manager), and Goji Financial Services Limited (platform technology provider and ISA manager) are all regulated by the FCA.
+The operators of the ALP platform, Amberside Capital Ltd (fund manager) and Goji Financial Services Limited (platform technology provider and ISA manager) are regulated by the FCA.

 Am I protected by the Financial Services Compensation Scheme (FSCS)?